One Simple Step for Better Health: Talk to Your Doctor

 6. Keep in touch.
 Between visits, follow up with questions and give your doctor feedback on how you’re doing.
 Many providers have an email address or an online patient portal you can use to communicate between visits.

 7. Consider virtual care.
-Check to see if your regular doctor offers telehealth visits.
+Check to see if your regular doctor offers phone or video chat visits.

 8. Stick with the plan.
 Follow your doctor’s advice on health measures, like your weight.
 And take the medicines your doctor prescribes as directed.
 Be sure to talk to your doctor first before stopping any medicines.